 In the DOM, each node can have only one parent.
 Therefore, in the 1st If statement, node 0’s parent can be either node A or node B. Similarly if node 0’s parent is node A, then node 0 cannot be node A’s parent: a node cannot be both child and parent of the same node.
 Consequently, to make both IF statements true, node 0’s parent has to be node B. Indeed, conditions can get more complex than having just an OR.
 Increasing complexity within a condition, and increasing the number of conditions, can together increase the overall complexity of constraints.
 As a result, a constraint solver is often required to generate input HTML that is appropriate for branching multiple conditions in the same execution path.

-Solving logic for multiple data types: is required because DOM operations can interleave with operations on other data types.
+Solving logic for multiple data types: This is required because DOM operations can interleave with operations on other data types.
 In the following example, the constraint solver must support constraints for at least DOM and numbers, to solve and generate a valid input HTML, for driving the execution path through the TRUE branch of the IF statement in line 3:

 var x = a-d*f(10);